lsatriosim/clastic-app/README.md

 9. Test the API endpoint in `Postman` by open the link from Flask with `Postman` and change method to `POST` with `/predict` route and body with uploaded file of plastic that you want to predict the class

 # How to setup with Google Cloud Platform
-## Create Cloud Storage
-1. Choose Cloud Storage on navigation menu
-2. Click `Create Bucket`
-3. Name your bucket as you wish
-4. Location data : Region and choose `asia-southeast2 (Jakarta)`
-5. Create the Bucket
-6. Upload the `model.h5` to the bucket

 ## How To Deploy Flask API On Google Cloud Platform (Cloud Run)
 1. Create Flask API
 2. Create Dockerfile